 John currently resides in Nashville with his wife, Emily and their dog, Lady.
 For more information on John Tibbs, with tour dates and social media links, visit John Tibbs Music.

 We will all be leaving the Amway and driving approximately 10 minutes to 3 Mile Project, our recreation site for the afternoon.
 (1:00-4:00; 3050 Walkent Dr. NW, Grand Rapids).
-The former warehouse now contains sports courts, theatres, a skate park, a reball arena, video games, table games, and a café.
+The former warehouse now contains sports courts, theatres, skate park (bring your helmet and pads), ninja warrior course, video games, table games, and a café.
 We will be eating lunch upon arrival.
 (This is part of the convention registration).
 Check out more about 3 Mile Project at 3mp.org

 Adult leaders - collect the lanyards and hotel key cards before entering recreation.
 These can easily be misplaced when playing and difficult to retrieve!